adamkow/nc-news/README.md

 NC News is a web application built on React using the NC News API.
 It allows users to view and interact with news articles from various topics.

+Visit [https://nc-adam-news.netlify.app](https://nc-adam-news.netlify.app) in your web browser to view the app.

 ## Getting Started

 To use the NC News App, you can follow these steps: